Youssef-Osama1/multi-company-sales-performance/README.md

-# Multi-Company Sales Performance Dashboard
+# delivery-companies-sales-performance

-This project presents a comprehensive sales analysis for 13 delivery and retail companies using Power BI.
-The dashboard covers company-level, product-level, and employee-level performance to support business decisions.
+This project presents a comprehensive sales analysis for 13 delivery-focused companies using Power BI.

 ## 📊 Key Insights